techguy95/jekyll-now/_posts/2017-4-14-On-the-Third-Day.md

 - cloning a project from heroku to local
 - use the heroku cli and link it to my repo on GitHub
-- use repl.it to run code quickly
+- use https://repl.it to run code quickly
 - how to calculate unique pairs with a js function
 {% highlight javascript %}
 function result(num)